 The Central Board of Secondary Education popularly known as CBSE is responsible for creating the CBSE syllabus for Class 12 Physics and conducting the exam.
 Students of Class 12 are advised to have an in-depth knowledge of the CBSE Class 12 Physics syllabus to get a fair idea about the Physics paper pattern and marking scheme.
 By going through the CBSE Class 12 Physics Syllabus students will get to know the unit names, chapter under each unit and sub-topics included in it.
 Along with this, they will also get to know the Physics practical syllabus and evaluation scheme.

-To download the CBSE Syllabus for class 12 Physics click on the pdf link provided below.
-The PDF also contains the list of Physics experiments consisting complete detail of the practical syllabus.
+To download the CBSE Syllabus for class 12 Physics, click on the pdf link provided below.
+The PDF also contains the list of Physics experiments consisting of complete detail of the practical syllabus.

 Given below CBSE Class 12 Physics syllabus along with marking scheme and number of periods required for completing each unit.

 |Chapter–2: Electrostatic Potential and Capacitance|